By Tony Attwood

 There is something I really don’t like about Neighbourhood Bully, despite Dylan’s assertions that it is not about Zionism.
 Maybe it is not.
 Maybe it is just about the state of Israel.
 I would always appreciate that one is not the other, but still…

 The point is that if you are going to write a song in praise of something it is best either to be romantic, or to evolve a scene of pastel colours, and soft tones.
 If you want to be tough, be selective in what you say.
-If you get into hard facts it is always going to be difficult if you slip up at any point and ay something that is palpably untrue.
+If you get into hard facts it is always going to be difficult if you slip up at any point and say something that is palpably untrue.

 In Neighbourhood Bully there’s eleven bouncing rocking strophic verses all fixed on three chords.
 It gives you a sense of power and certainty.
 You want to say, wow, yeah, let’s go and get them.
 Except, except…

 What has all this got to do with “Neighborhood Bully”?
 Simply that by invoking a line such as “on their land” in the second out of 55 lines of a song, Dylan invites us to get involved in such debate.
 The song continues by telling us how badly off Israel is, how everyone is against Israel, and then we have….

 Verse six, which opens with the classic, “He got no allies to really speak of,” and we think simply of the United States of America, and are reminded of the fact that 40% of Israel’s budget is spent on defence – an insane level of expenditure which can only be maintained by the financial contribution of the USA.

 Back on the political front, in writing this I am of course aware that the US also gives extraordinary levels of aid to Egypt, following the Camp David Accord, and I’m aware of the corruption and insanity of the many Arab regimes – indeed I have lived part of my life in one of the Arab protagonists against Israel, which at least gives me a little insight.